You Are Here – Identity & Access Security

 Even strong passwords can be stolen.
 Multi-factor authentication (MFA) is the answer.
 MFA solutions combine any of the following: something you know (the password), something you have (a token, smart phone, etc.), something you are (biometrics, enrolled device, etc), and/or somewhere you are (geolocation) for a much higher level of security.
 Governing security controls, such as PCI-DSS, and industry best practices require MFA to be in place for user access.

-According to Gartner: “Cloud access security brokers (CASBs) are on-prem, or cloud-based security policy enforcement points, placed between cloud service consumers and cloud service providers to combine and interject enterprise security policies as the cloud-based resources are accessed.
+According to Gartner: “Cloud access security brokers (CASBs) are on-premises, or cloud-based security policy enforcement points, placed between cloud service consumers and cloud service providers to combine and interject enterprise security policies as the cloud-based resources are accessed.
 CASBs consolidate multiple types of security policy enforcement.
 Example security policies include authentication, single sign-on, authorization, credential mapping, device profiling, encryption, tokenization, logging, alerting, malware detection/prevention, and so on.”
 If you are using multiple SaaS/PaaS/IaaS offerings, you should probably consider a CASB.

 Category: SECURE ACCESS (VPN)